 The questionnaire is used to assess and diagnose if the patient is undergoing any mood disorder and what kind of mood disorder is affecting him right now.

-- After the establishment of identity of the patient, main questions are asked and initially it is very important to maintain the trust and patient doctor relationship so that the patient answers all the questions honestly and clearly without trying to hide any information.
+- After the establishment of the identity of the patient, main questions are asked and initially, it is very important to maintain the trust and patient-doctor relationship so that the patient answers all the questions honestly and clearly without trying to hide any information.

 - Some of the questions in the questionnaire asked are;

-- He is asked about his feeling when he hears about comments made on his mental state.
+- He is asked about his feeling when he hears comments made about his mental state.
 He is also asked if he gets irritated or annoyed and gets indulged in unnecessary arguments with people.
-Patient is inquired about his self-image, his eating sleeping and speaking habits and any change in them.
+The patient is inquired about his self-image, his eating sleeping, and speaking habits, and any change in them.

-- He is also given a space to write about his elaborated feelings about certain situation.
+- He is also given a space to write about his elaborated feelings about certain situations.

-- Doctor’s remarks are sometimes needed at the end of the questionnaire, but it is his choice to keep them to himself.
+- The doctor’s remarks are sometimes needed at the end of the questionnaire, but it is his choice to keep them to himself.

 Provided by: https://www.vraylar.com